robertcorponoi/gameguard/README.md

 **Note:** As of 0.5.1 support for mongodb has been added but support for a local database has been deprecated.
 In the next storage update, support for mysql will be added.

+**Final Note:** Since gameguard is pre 1.0.0, there are high chances of a breaking change with each update.
+Once gameguard enters 1.0.0 this will be normalized.

 This is mostly due to pitfalls of local storage options and will not be re-implemented unless there is enough support for it.
 Please feel free to open an issue if you feel like you have a good case for it being re-implemented.

 **Table of Contents**